ericlindsey/automate-gmtsar/README.md

 Place your dem.grd file (do not re-name it!) from step 2 in the topo/ directory.

-Under raw\_orig, link all the cropped .SAFE folders that you created in step 3:
+Under raw_orig, link all the cropped .SAFE folders that you created in step 3:

     $ cd raw_orig
     $ ln -s ../../crop/*SAFE .

-Now, run the command 'setup\_tops.csh' from your processing directory, which will create the subswath folders F1, F2, F3 and links inside them:
+Now, run the command 'setup_tops.csh' from your processing directory, which will create the subswath folders F1, F2, F3 and links inside them:

     $ cd ..
     $ $GMTSAR_APP/setup_tops.csh

 That's it!
 Ready for the next step.

-**5. Generate SLCs and radar geometry using gmtsar\_app.py**
+**4. Generate SLCs and radar geometry using gmtsar\_app.py**

 We have finally finished setting up the data, and now we are ready to start processing.
 The first stage is to get the images into a format that makes them ready to be interfered.
 We call these aligned and pre-processsed images "SLC" for Single-Look-Complex.
 This is the full resolution complex image, in radar coordinates, stored in a matrix that has been precisely aligned to match a 'master' image.
 After this step, interferometry is just complex multiplication.